dkdndes/django-validate-xsd/README.md

 Validate XSD - XML Schema
 ===

 Example for the usage of PyXB and Django.

+If you are new to the subject of XSD, WADL and XML, I suggest reading the blog: [Thomas Nurkiewic, 2012](http://www.nurkiewicz.com/2012/01/gentle-introduction-to-wadl-in-java.html)

 XSD to WADL
 -----------